TonyBgithub/portfolio-portal/README.md

 <h1 align="center">
   Documentation Portal
 </h1>
 Hi!
 Welcome to my GitHub!
 This is the repo for my documentation portal.
-To see a live demo, [click here](https://tb-documentation-portal.netlify.app/)
+To see a live demo, follow this link: https://tb-documentation-portal.netlify.app/

 ## Inspiration
 I built this portal using Gatsby and got inspiration from Twilio's SendgGrid docs.